jo-tools/crccalculator/README.md

 ## Description
 This example Xojo project shows how CRC Calculations can be implemented in pure Xojo Code.
-Because CRC classes not available in the Xojo Framework, one has to either use a 3rd Party Plugin - or calculate the Algorithm(s) manually.
+Because CRC classes are not available in the Xojo Framework, one has to either use a 3rd Party Plugin - or calculate the Algorithm(s) manually.

 ### Cyclic Redundancy Check Algorithm
 This example is based on this documentation: [Understanding CRC](http://www.sunshine2k.de/articles/coding/crc/understanding_crc.html).